Sophie Bramly: Hip-Hop Photography in New York

 Bramly was 22 when she was introduced to hip-hop on a visit to New York in 1981.
 “I was flabbergasted when I first saw the New York City Breakers at a party downtown,” she’s said.
 “Then a friend introduced me to some rappers, and after that I felt like Joan of Arc on a mission.
 I dropped everything else I was doing and I followed them everywhere they went for four years.”

 Unlike some of her contemporaries, who focused on one or another of hip-hop’s sub-genres, Bramly documented pioneers from all four of hip-hop’s elements: emcees (including Grandmaster Melle Mel, Kurtis Blow, Lisa Lee, the Fat Boys, Run-DMC, and the Beastie Boys), deejays (including Kool Herc, Afrika Bambaataa, Afrika Islam, Jazzy Jay, Grandmaster Flash, and Kool DJ Red Alert), graffiti artists (including DONDI, Futura, Zephyr, Lady Pink, and Fab 5 Freddy), and breakdancers (including members of Magnificent Force, Dynamic Breakers, and the Rock Steady Crew).
 She also captured behind-the-scenes players, including the record producers Bill Laswell, and Rick Rubin; the Fun Gallery’s Patti Astor; and notable establishment figures who collaborated with the hip-hoppers, including Herbie Hancock and Harry Belafonte.

 It took nearly 30 years for Bramly’s New York photos to begin gaining renown.
 In 2011, the Red Bull Music Academy published a limited-edition book of her photos entitled “1981+,” which generated three separate solo shows of her work at galleries in France.
 In 2015, Paris’ Galerie 213 published a limited-edition book of her photos entitled “Walk This Way,” which resulted in four solo shows of her work.
 In 2018, in the wake of a group show entitled “Gold,” the Mucem Museum in Marseille acquired twelve of Bramly’s photos.
 That same year three of her photos, along with the contact sheets from which they were chosen, were published in Vikki Tobak’s book, “Contact High.”
-In January of 2022, England's Soul Jazz Books published "Yo!
+In January 2022, England's Soul Jazz Books published "Yo!
 The Early Days of Hip Hop 1982-84," a comprehensive collection of Bramly's early work.
 "The book features many stunning, intimate images of a star-studded roll call of legendary hip hop figures, all of whom were only just getting known or in their ascendency," according to a review on artbook.com.